 NATIONAL NEW YORK DAY | SEPTEMBER 21

-As we continue our tour of the states, September 21 brings us to the perfect time to honor National New York Day.
+As we continue our tour of the states, September 21st brings us to National New York Day, honoring the Empire State.

 Settlements and trading posts developed up and down the Hudson River.
 Albany, the state capital, was once called Beverwijck and the center of the fur trade.
 In 1624, the Dutch established a settlement on Nutten Island named New Amsterdam.
 Two years later, they would move to Manhattan Island, and the colony flourished.

 Over time, the settlement exchanged hands between the Dutch and British several times, each without bloodshed.
 The first exchange, in 1664, would name it New York.

 While New York sent three delegates to the Constitutional Convention in 1787, only Alexander Hamilton remained to sign the final document.
 A Federalist, Hamilton held strong opinions that could potentially influence the framing of the young nation’s new governing document.
 For one, Hamilton supported a life term of service for the President.